adamwalker/haskell_cudd/Readme.md

 http://vlsi.colorado.edu/~fabio/CUDD/

 This package provides two interfaces to the CUDD library:
-* A purely functional in one `Cudd.Cudd` that automatically dereferences BDDs during garbage collection
+* A purely functional one in `Cudd.Cudd` that automatically dereferences BDDs during garbage collection.
 * An ST Monad based one in `Cudd.Imperative` that gives you precise control over the ordering of BDD operations and when BDDs are dereferenced.
 Use this one if you want your code to perform well.

 # Installation